Mubarak-O/weather-app/README.md

     VITE_WEATHER_API_KEY=YOUR_OPENWEATHERMAP_API_KEY
     ```
 4. **Run the Application:**\
-   `npm run dev`\
+   Spin up the development server by running: `npm run dev`.
-   The Weather IO web applications should be accessbile at `http://localhost:5173` in your browser
+   The Weather IO web applications should be accessbile at `http://localhost:5173` in your browser.